University | University of Groningen (UG) |

 oLife Research Areas | II.
 Defining properties and synthesis of Life, from the molecular to the biosphere level III.
 Modelling, predicting and steering of Life |

-Start date | August 1, 2020 |
+August 1, 2020

 Profile of the fellow

 After becoming a technical assistant, Sebastian found a passion for research and studied pharmacy at the University of Munich, Germany.
 In his following doctoral research, he became interested in the specialized metabolism of microorganisms, which gives rise to a wide array of natural products.
 In this field, he joined the group of Michael Müller in Freiburg, Germany, where he focused on finding new oxidative enzymes that catalyze unusual reactions such as phenol coupling.
 He also identified the genes that are responsible for the production ibotenic acid, the main toxin of the fly agaric.
-Now, joining the oLife Programme, he will dedicate his work to study ancestral forms of secondary active transporters.
+Now, joining the oLife Programme, he will dedicate his work to study the evolution of secondary active transporters.